hillaryychan/COMP6443/notes/01_Recon.md

 <!doctype html><html lang="en"><head><meta charset="utf-8"> ...
 ```

-### What Happens When You Type in a URL

-1. You enter a URL into a browser
-2. The browser obtains the IP address of the domain name by
-    1. Checking the cache for a DNS record to find the corresponding IP address
-    2. Looking up the IP address for the domain name via DNS
-3. The browser sends a HTTP request to the server
-4. The server sends a HTTP response
-5. The browser begins rendering the HTML
-6. The browser sends requests for additional objects embedded in HTML (images, css, JavaScript) and repeats steps 3-5.
-7. Once the page is loaded, the browser sends further async requests as needed

-### Cookies vs. Sessions

-Cookies and sessions are used to store information.
-Cookies are only stored on the client-side machine, while sessions get stored on the client as well as a server.

-A **session** is a collection of data stored on the server and associated with a given user (usually via a cookie containing an id code).
-It creates a file in a temporary directory on the server where registered session variables and their values are stored.
-This data will be available to all pages on the site during that visit.

-A session ends when the user closes the browser or after leaving the site, the server will terminate the session after a predetermined period of time, commonly 30 minutes duration

-**Cookies** are text files stored on the client computer and they are kept tracking and identification purposes.
-Server script sends a set of cookies to the browser.
-For example name, age, or id number etc. The browser stores this information on a local machine for future use.

-The next time the browser sends any request to a web server, it sends cookie information to the server and the server uses the information to identify the user.

 ## DNS

 The **Domain Name System (DNS)** is a naming system for computer, services or other resources connected to the Internet or a private network.
 It is commonly used to translate user-supplied hostnames to IP addresses and vice versa.